ippontech/blog-usa/posts/ml-sagemaker.md

 ![Machine Learning Process](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/03/Machine_Learning.png)

 # AWS Sagemaker
 AWS Sagemaker is a fully managed AWS Machine Learning service which helps in building, training and deploying Machine Learning models.
-It has a rich set API's, built-in algorithms, integration with various popular libraries such as Tensorflow, PyTorch, SparkML etc. It also developers tools for authoring models, and hosted production environment for deploying the models.
+It has a rich set of API's, built-in algorithms, and integration with various popular libraries such as Tensorflow, PyTorch, SparkML etc. It also has developers tools for authoring models, and provides a production environment for deploying the models.

 # Regression Model Implementation
 In this example we will develop a regression model to predict body fat percentage based on already labeled data with 14 parameters like age, height, weight, abdomen circumference etc. This data is widely available ([Dataset Location1](http://lib.stat.cmu.edu/datasets/bodyfat) or [Dataset Location2](http://wiki.stat.ucla.edu/socr/index.php/SOCR_Data_BMI_Regression#References)) on the internet.
 A more advanced process is to find only the relevant features or parameters to train the model.

-We will use the Jupyter Notebook authoring environment provided by Sagemaker to Prepare Data, Train and Evaluate a model, to Deploy and Test the model.
+We will use the Jupyter Notebook authoring environment provided by Sagemaker to prepare data, train and evaluate a model, to deploy and test the model.
 The notebook environment also supports version control systems like CodeCommit or GitHub.
 You can upload any test data used by the Notebooks into the environment.
-The notebook lets you install any python libraries needed for your model using tools such as pip, run any git commands to push your changes to version control system.
+The notebook lets you install any python libraries needed for your model using tools such as pip, and run any git commands to push your changes in to a git repository.

 In order to use the Jupyter Notebook, we need to create a Notebook Instance by providing an instance type such as `ml.t2.medium`.
 Provide an IAM role with the proper access control during instance creation.

-Now create a new Jupyter Notebook to interactively Author, Train, Test and Deploy the Model.
+Now create a new Jupyter Notebook to interactively author, train, test and deploy the Model.

 ![Jupyter Notebook](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/03/Jupiter_Notebook_Env.png)